Home » The Honor System

 Large Panel Hearing

-A six-member hearing panel (consisting of a chair and five members appointed by the president) will hear the evidence in the case.
-A faculty adviser will also be present.
+A six-member hearing panel (consisting of the president and five members appointed by the president) will hear the evidence in the case.
 (For training purposes, observers may be allowed to be present, but may not speak or take part in the proceedings.)
 The hearing panel conducts a pre-hearing to determine whether there is sufficient evidence to justify conducting a full hearing.
 The accused student will be present during the pre-hearing; the accused student and the investigators will then leave the hearing room while the panel votes on whether to proceed.

 1. Presentation of investigator’s report.